Patrick Wisdom Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.7 K/9, which ranks 19th in the league.
+- The 8.4 strikeouts per nine innings put together by the Mariners pitching staff ranks 19th in the league.

-- The Mariners' 3.17 team ERA ranks fifth across all league pitching staffs.
+- The Mariners' 4.08 team ERA ranks ninth among all MLB pitching staffs.

-- The Mariners surrender the third-fewest home runs in baseball (six total, 0.5 per game).
+- The Mariners give up the fourth-fewest home runs in baseball (eight total, 0.7 per game).

-- Flexen (0-1) gets the start for the Mariners, his second of the season.
+- The Mariners are sending Gilbert (0-1) to make his third start of the season.

-- The righty last appeared on Wednesday against the Los Angeles Angels, when he threw five innings, allowing two earned runs while giving up two hits.
+- In his last time out on Friday, the righty threw four innings against the Cleveland Guardians, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.